antonfirsov/docs/2016/10-Oct/10-NetFx-Rollup-Experience/netfx-rollup-experience.md

 ## Updating to a later .NET Framework

 These updates include patch-level changes.
 They will not upgrade the .NET Framework that is currently installed on your computer to a newer version.
 For example, if you have .NET Framework 4.5.2 but do not have 4.6.2, you will still not have .NET Framework 4.6.2 after installing one of these updates.
-If you want to upgrade to a later .NET Framework version, you must install it manually.
+If you want to upgrade to a later .NET Framework version, you must install it separately.

 ## Installation